 Retailers cheer GOP retreat on ending debit card fees limit

-Restaurants, grocers and other businesses celebrated on Thursday as House Republicans backed off efforts to eliminate the cap on fees that banks can charge retailers when customers use a debit card.
-The chairman of the Financial Services Committee, Rep. Jeb Hensarling, R-Texas, had pushed for scrapping the limit as part of his legislation to gut the Dodd-Frank law, the strict financial rules established after the 2008 financial crisis and the Great Recession.
+In this April 25, 2013 file photo, credit and debit cards are seen in Baltimore.
+Restaurants, grocers and other businesses celebrated on Thursday, May 25, 2017, as House Republicans backed off efforts to eliminate the cap on fees that banks can charge retailers when customers use a debit card.

 Add your comments below